GorkaAbad/Sneaky-Spikes/how_to.md

 ## Reading the results

-After execution, the results are saved in a `.csv` file in the `experiments` folder.
+After execution, the results are saved in a `.csv` file in the `experiments/` folder.
 The `.csv` file will contain all the execution parameters and the results of the attack, i.e., clean accuracy and backdoor accuracy.

 ## Examples

-Script examples for different datasets are provided in the `scripts` folder.
+Script examples for different datasets are provided in the `scripts/` folder.

 Get help:
 ```bash